NSLS-II-BMM/BeamlineManual/docs/proposal.rst

 edge-case for the NSLS-II multi-modal program.

-It turns out that there is no way to request a multi-modal proposal where *different* measurement techniques are performed at the *same* beamline.
+It turns out that there is no way to request a multi-modal proposal where :maroon:`different` measurement techniques are performed at the :maroon:`same` beamline.
 Thus, there is no way to send both parts of the multi-modal proposal to the relevant proposal review panels.

 As a result, if you wish to request both spectroscopy and scattering at BMM, you need to write **two proposals**.
 That is the only way to